Driving Safely in Florida During the HolidaysTrusted Content

 Even the safest of holiday drivers can be involved in serious accidents between Thanksgiving and New Year’s.
 According to statistics from the National Highway Traffic Safety Administration, these dates represent the most common period when car accidents occur.
-However, there are several steps that drivers can take to decrease their chances of being injured in a car accident this holiday season.
+However, there are several steps that drivers can take to decrease their chances of being injured in a car crash this holiday season.

 Don’t Drink and Drive